 Many females face violence and abusive behaviour on a regular basis and are too afraid to seek help.
 Abuse may occur behind closed doors but the consequences can be devastating and long-term, affecting the victim’s physical health and mental well-being.
 It can also have a significant and long-lasting effect on any children, the wider family and local community.

-As acknowledged nationally and reflected in the strong public response to my recent consultation, the police must actively tackle violence and abuse against women and girls.
+As acknowledged nationally and reflected in the strong public response to my consultation in 2021, the police must actively tackle violence and abuse against women and girls.

 To do so, Kent Police must listen to those directly affected by violence and abuse and work with partners to help ensure no woman or girl feels unsafe.
 Key areas will include: